 Conclusion

-In this article, we developed a token-based authentication API with Laravel, tested it, and automated the building and testing process using a CI/CD pipeline created for and run by CircleCI.
-This is just the starting point for bringing automation into the development of our Laravel APIs.
-There is a lot more we can do with CircleCI to create a more robust and complex pipeline that takes away a lot of the manual tasks involved in application development.
+In this article, you developed a token-based authentication API with Laravel, tested it, and automated the building and testing process using a CI/CD pipeline created for and run by CircleCI.
+This is just the starting point for bringing automation into the development of your Laravel APIs.
+There is a lot more you can do with CircleCI to create a more robust and complex pipeline that takes away a lot of the manual tasks involved in application development.

 I hope you have learned something valuable from this post.
-Happy Coding :)
+The complete source code can be found here on GitHub.